gpolak/GPUberView/README.md

 # GPUberView
-Summon Uber from your app with 2 lines of code.
+Summon Uber from your iOS app with 2 lines of code.

 ![GPUberView](gpuberview_screenshot.png)